prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 ## Quickstart

-This project is intended to be used as a library (i.e. the intent is not for you to create your own customized copy of this repository).
+This project is intended to be used as a library (i.e. the intent is not for you to create your own modified copy of this repository).

-Though a compiled version of the Kubernetes manifests generated with this library is checked into this repository in order to try the content out quickly.
+Though for a quickstart a compiled version of the Kubernetes manifests generated with this library (specifically with `example.jsonnet`) is checked into this repository in order to try the content out quickly.
+To try out the stack un-customized run:
  * Simply create the stack:
 ```
 $ kubectl create -f manifests/ || true